Homeschooling and Parenting Events:

 - Tips and guidance for learning and teaching de-stressing techniques

 Speaking Topics for Women’s Events – adjustable to various types of events

 Get Dressed, Darlin’

 Proverbs 31:25 says “She is clothed with strength and dignity, and she laughs without fear of the future.”
 In this workshop session, Angela speaks to the heart of women about this mysterious strength and dignity of the Proverbs 31 woman.
-In the confusion of a world culture that teaches women to live outside of their God-given role, how do we live strong, steadfast lives yet be who we were created to be?
+In the confusion of a world culture that teaches women to live outside of their God-given role, how do we live strong, steadfast lives, yet be who we were created to be?
 Through Scripture, personal experience, and application, Angela outlines seven major areas of strength that women can experience in their lives: the strength in trusting, in humility, in surrender, in submission, in redemption, in renewal, and in self-discipline.
 Let’s stop cheating ourselves of the Divine strength that can do so much more than our own

 Identified by Redeeming Love

 Isaiah 61:3-4 says, “To all who mourn in Zion, He will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair.
 In their righteousness, they will be like great oaks that the LORD has planted for His own glory.”
 Many of us would prefer to divorce the pain, shame, and embarrassment of our pasts, but it is out of these ashes that God grows beautiful, strong oaks of righteousness.
-In this session, Angela uses Scripture and personal experience to illustrate the incredible power of the unfathomable redeeming love of our Creator God.
+In this session, Angela uses Scripture and her personal testimony to illustrate the incredible power of the unfathomable redeeming love of our Creator God.
 Come away feeling encouraged and with faith renewed.